All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

 Eleanor gave him a quick curtsy.
 “Thank you for returning home, Bran.
 You answered my prayers in a most spectacular manner.”
 Then she slipped through the open door.

 Bran caught up one of the plates and placed several small sandwiches and cakes upon it.
 He strolled around the room, observing objects he had fought so hard to forget.
 The draperies were new and two of the chairs, but everything else were much as he remembered it.
 Stately and stylish and speaking very much of his mother, Bran always liked this particular room.
-When he entered Thorn Hall a few moments earlier, he chose it as the first room he would enter as the new Duke of Thornhill.
-He needed to step into a memory before facing his future.
-Deep in thought of the past, he lifted one of the sandwiches to his mouth as he turned, and simultaneously Velvet Aldridge swept into the room and back into his life.
+When he entered Thorn Hall a few moments earlier, he chose it as the first room he would encounter as the new Duke of Thornhill.
+He desperately required to step into a memory before facing his future.
+Deep in thought of the past, he lifted one of the sandwiches to his mouth as he turned just as Velvet Aldridge swept into the room and back into his life.